Board of Ethics Statement

 Filing a Complaint

 The process for adjudication of complaints has been designed to ensure fairness and to allow for due process.
-Individuals accused of violating the Code of Ethics (respondents) are provided the opportunity to respond to the allegations against them and to seek further review of, and appeal, adverse decisions.
+Individuals accused of violating the Code (respondents) are provided the opportunity to respond to the allegations against them and to seek further review of, and appeal, adverse decisions.
 This right to due process is an important reason that the Board of Ethics will not accept anonymous complaints or agree to keep confidential and not disclose the identity of the individual filing the complaint (complainant) to the person complained against.
 The complainant may be biased and the respondent needs to know the identity of the complainant in order to present and support a claim of bias.
 Additionally, it is less likely that frivolous or malicious complaints will be filed if the complainant is known.
-Finally it is much easier for the Board of Ethics to determine the veracity and credibility of evidence submitted if the source of that evidence is known (ASHA, 2009).
+Finally it is much easier for the Board of Ethics to determine the veracity and credibility of evidence submitted if the source of that evidence is known (ASHA, 2017).

 Adjudication and Findings

 The Board of Ethics will only consider the evidence provided by complainants and respondents to reach its decision.
 No information about the complaint is provided to any individuals, organizations, or agencies while it is being adjudicated.
 If the Board of Ethics determines that there was insufficient evidence to support a finding that a Code violation occurred, the respondent and the complainant will be notified of the board's determination as a Final Decision, and the matter will be considered closed.
 If the individual is found to be in violation, the Board of Ethics will specify which Rules of Ethics were violated and determine a sanction.